i05nagai/memorandum/language/english_speaking.md

 * tibia
     * the large bone at the front of the lower leg
 * earn
+    * earn the trust of our customers
     * to receive money as payment for work that you do
         * I earn 80 dollar a year
         * How much do you earn, if you don't mind me asking?
 * strengthen
 * consolidate
+    * the success of their major product consolidated the firm's position in the market
+    * she hoped that marriage would consolidate their relationship
+    * to bring together or unite things that were separate
     * to strengthen the position of power or success that you have, so that it becomes more effective or continues for longer
     * to combine things in order to make them more effective or easier to deal with
         * we consolidate information from a wide range of sources